ItzChaBoiGhoza/todoList/README.md

+# TO DO LIST

-This is a simple to do list application.
-Will update README as the project progress.
+This is a simple to do list application
+I will update the README as the project progresses